anirbansharma1996/Tomato/README.md

 ![main](home.png)

-Choose from a diverse menu featuring a delectable array of dishes.
+Tomato is a dynamic and user-friendly clone of Zomato, designed to provide a seamless experience for food enthusiasts.
+This project showcases my skills in building modern web applications using the MERN stack.
+Tomato allows users to explore a variety of restaurants, browse through menus, and read reviews, making it easier to decide where to dine next.
+The site features responsive design, intuitive navigation, and robust backend integration to ensure smooth and efficient performance.Choose from a diverse menu featuring a delectable array of dishes.
 Our mission is to satisfy your cravings and elevate your dining experience, one delicious meal at a time.